cadyberry/cadyberry/README.md

 - ⚡ Fun fact: ...
 -->

-I am a student earning her M.S. in Data Science with a concentration in Text Analytics, graduating Fall 2023.
+I am a student earning a M.S. in Data Science with a concentration in Text Analytics, graduating Fall 2023.

 Education